Active Employees

 Here are some key steps to take before accessing the RAP:

-- Attend a Planning for Retirement Seminar to learn about your benefits and attend a Retirement Application Portal Demo to learn how the portal works.
+• Attend a Planning for Retirement Seminar to learn about your benefits.
 Register for these webinars via your MyLACERS account here.

-- 90 days prior to your anticipated retirement date, call LACERS at (800) 779-8328 to notify us of your intent to retire, request a retirement benefit estimate (if you don’t already have one from MyLACERS) and to register for a RAP Demo, Retirement Counseling session, and a Health Counseling session.
+• 90 days prior to your anticipated retirement date, call LACERS at (800) 779-8328 to notify us of your intent to retire, request a retirement benefit estimate (if you don’t already have one from MyLACERS) and to register for a Retirement Counseling session, and a Health Counseling session.

 For more information regarding the retirement process using the RAP, click here.